Title: Associate Project Officer – Somali Speaking

 - Develop real-time evaluation strategies of the campaign to enable the adjustment of ongoing activities;

-- Hold regular awareness raising activities intended for different segments of the population.
-The activities will involve – and not limited to, distributing the children’s book in refugee schools, hold sessions with parents and guardians, screen testimonies, hold focus group discussions, organize community engagement sessions using a range of mechanisms such as theater, poetry, art,etc;
+- Hold regular awareness raising activities, when possible, intended for different segments of the population.
+The activities will involve – and not limited to, distributing the children’s book and visibility material in refugee schools, hold sessions with parents and guardians, screen testimonies, hold focus group discussions, organize community engagement sessions using a range of mechanisms such as theater, poetry, art,etc;

 - Keep internal regional/HQ abreast of activities and progress through regular reports;

-- Liaise closely with Associate Project Officer for Somaliland to ensure project activity coherence across the operation;
+- Liaise closely with Associate Project Officers for Somaliland and Puntland to ensure project activity coherence across the operation;

 - Advanced university degree (Masters or equivalent) in communication, political science, international relations, migration studies or related field;